Joucaaz/ZooCaz/README.md

 - Username : romuald.grignon@cyu.fr     |   Password : romualdBest
 - Username : joudynho@free.fr     |   Password : azerty

-(The code respecting all the teacher's requests is the one of the online site in the /website folder)
+(The code respecting all the teacher's requests is the one of the online site in the /website folder.
+All missions are normally respected there)

 ## Features